Self-similar real trees defined as fixed-points and their geometric properties: Proofs of the existence and uniqueness results

 Furthermore, for different values of $\kappa$ the corresponding laws are mutually singular.
 Finally, note that there is nothing specific to massless \emph{segments} in the argument.
-In particular, we can replace the segments by loops, or equivalently identify the extremities of all the segments together when $\kappa\ge 2$.
-This proves that some fixed-points are real trees with probability zero.
+Indeed, we can replace the segments by loops, or equivalently identify the extremities of all the segments together when $\kappa\ge 2$.
+This proves that there exist fixed points which are real trees with probability zero.

+{\em ii)} The measure $\Psi_1(\nu_c)$ we have just constructed charges only spaces in $\bbT^\GHP\setminus \bbT^\GHP_\tf$ since the hair has no mass; we now provide a modified example where (a) the metric part of the spaces is the unique (up to scaling) fixed point in $\bbT_\tf^\GHP$ on which we graft hair, just as in {\em i)} before, but (b) we modify the mass measure so that it also charges the hair.
+We then prove that the diameter of spaces obtained by iteration does not converge in distribution to the diameter of $\fT_\Xex$.